LapaLabs/ValueResolver/README.md

 # ValueResolver

-A tiny library to typecasting and default value resolving.
+A tiny library for convenient typecasting and default value resolving.

 ## Installation